-The JA Academy is empowering a generation to be more prepared and motivated than ever before.
-Real-world connectivity is infused into the everyday learning experience and the result is a highly engaging and relevant learning environment.
+JA Academy is empowering today's generation to be more prepared and motivated than ever before.
+Real-world connectivity is infused into the everyday learning experience and the result is a highly engaging and

-The JA Academy at Norcross High School’s first site visit was to WestRock, a global printing, packaging and recycling company headquartered just three miles from Norcross High.
-Through the case study methodology, the students quickly discovered that the process of printing something as unassuming as a tissue box involves infinitely more steps, collaboration and decision making than they imagined.
+JA Academy at Norcross High School’s first site visit was to WestRock, a Fortune 500 global printing, packaging and recycling company headquartered just three miles from the school.
+Through the case study, the students discovered that the process of printing something as unassuming as a tissue box involves infinitely more steps, collaboration and decision making than they imagined.

-While in the Structural Design department, students began to make these connections right before our eyes.
+While in the Structural Design department, students built off of what they learned in class to get a complete scope of the challenge.
 Does the client choose the design of the box?
 What if they don’t like what you come up with?
 Let’s back up; what kind of technology and background do you have to have to create these in the first place?
-What if the material the client wants doesn’t do the job as well as another material may, how do you tell them that?
+What if the material the client wants doesn’t do the job as well as another material may, how do you relay this information to them?

-These are the kinds of moments that we are striving for.
-When we provide these types of authentic experiences, students become energized around not only what they could one day become, but what they can do now to help get them there.
-That’s where the transformation of education becomes obvious; when students begin connecting their academics to their future possibilities, they are motivated and empowered to go further than they can dream.
+These are the kinds of unassuming moments that can last a lifetime.
+When we provide authentic experiences students become energized around not only what they could become, but what they can do now to help get them there.
+That’s where the transformation of education becomes obvious; when students begin connecting their academics to their future possibilities, they are more motivated in the classroom and empowered to go further than they can dream.